 The variety of lily determines whether it is relatively harmless or potentially deadly.
-Non-toxic varieties include the Calla Lily, Peace Lily and Peruvian Lily, and typically cause irritation of the upper Gastro Intestinal tract.
-Toxic lilies include the Tiger Lily, Asiatic, Stargazer, Casablanca, Rubrum, Day, Japanese Show and Easter lily.
+Non-toxic varieties include the Calla Lily, Peace Lily, and Peruvian Lily, which typically cause irritation of the upper Gastrointestinal tract.
+Toxic lilies include the Tiger Lily, Asiatic, Stargazer, Casablanca, Rubrum, Day, Japanese Show, and Easter lily.
 These toxic lilies can prove deadly for your cat.
-Just a tiny amount of any portion of these plants can cause kidney failure.
+Even just a tiny amount of any portion of these plants can cause kidney failure.

 2. Household Cleaners

 General-purpose cleaners are relatively safe (all-natural products are a much better choice), but concentrated products like Drano or toilet bowl cleaners can cause chemical burns.